List of Coronation Street characters introduced in 1989: Andy McDonald

 In one storyline Andy decides to drop out of university.
 But Jim was not happy with his son's decision and they argued.
 Cochrane told Rob Sharp in the book The Official 1997 Annual of Coronation Street that he loved arguing with Lawson during filming.
 He explained that Jim's attitude to his decision "infuriated Andy so much that he turned on his dad and branded him a failure".
 Cochrane enjoyed the scenes because he felt that it "really pushed" him as an actor.
 Their relationship came under more strain when Andy began drinking which led his alcoholic father back into drinking.
 The scenes featured Jim challenging Andy to a drinking session.
 Cochrane told the Daily Mirror's Byrne that it "really frightened Andy to think his dad was going back on the bottle".
 The pair end up fighting, Crochane and Lawson had rehearsed the scene prior to the actual shoot.
 He said that he was "in awe" of Lawson's performance; during the shoot "the adrenaline was pumping" for Cochrane so much that he ripped Lawson's shirt.

 In 1997, the serial's new producer axed the character during his revamp of the series.
 Cochrane was filming a scene in the Rovers Return when he was called in to see Park who informed him that he had lost his job.
 The actor was being paid £60000 to play Andy and he initially worried about his mortgage.
-He Byrne that Lawson, Callard and Gregson were supportive towards him after they read about his sacking in the national newspapers.
+Byrne said that Lawson, Callard and Gregson were supportive towards him after they read about his sacking in the national newspapers.
 Park informed Cochrane that Andy "was in a rut" and they were "struggling to find storylines" for him.
 Cochrane admitted that he was already aware of this because Andy "was too much of a goody two-shoes".
 Park suggested that the character needed a break from the series with possibility of a future return.
 The actor added that "looking at it now, I realise it is probably best for both me and the character."

 He makes occasional returns to his former home, attending remarriage of his parents and the wedding of his twin brother, Steve, where he serves as best man.
 During his return in 2000 for his parents' wedding he has a one-night stand with Toyah Battersby (Georgia Taylor) and then when he returned in 2004 for Steve and Karen (Suranne Jones)'s wedding he is reprimanded by Toyah's mother Janice (Vicky Entwistle).